geo-martino/aiorequestful/docs/guides/timer.rst

 :py:class:`.PowerCountTimer`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Increases time value by raising the current value to a given ``exponent`` a distinct number of times.
+Increases timer value by raising the current value to a given ``exponent`` a distinct number of times.

 .. literalinclude:: scripts/timer.py
    :language: Python